babaikka/AI-Wife/README.md

 ## !!!ATENTION!!!

 You have to create and use your own API.
-I don't want to pay after you =D It's not to expensive, but anyway --> https://platform.openai.com/
+I don't want to pay after you =D.

+It's not to expensive, but anyway --> https://platform.openai.com/

 ---